wallaschek/JSFlowViz/README.md

 ### Warnings

 JSFlowViz is not under active development anymore.
 The client side js code is rather inefficent and might contain bugs.
+Be aware that this is more of a proof-of-concept and not production ready code.
 Use with caution.